Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 :ref:`i18n`.

-There are times where a block of HTML is retrieved using a function in a Mako expression.
-For example, review the following Mako expression.
+There are times where a block of HTML is retrieved using a function in a Mako expression, such as in the following example.

 .. code-block:: mako